segabl/exalted-emerald/README.md

 - Changes Mossdeep City music to use Dewford Town music (Rustboro music is overused)
 - Makes the name rater actually rate your nicknames
 - Makes NPCs use different Pokéballs depending on their trainer class
+- Tweaks existing and adds new window borders